prabhalabharadwaj37/genai/response.md

     <img src="e2e_rt_data_system_design.png" width="900" height="500">
 </div>

-## Can you tell me what this diagram is regarding and list all the services are being used here?
+## Prompt: Can you tell me what this diagram is regarding and list all the services are being used here?

 This diagram shows an example of a data lake solution on AWS.
 It depicts how different data sources can be ingested, harmonized, provisioned, and used for analytics and machine learning.